NEXST-TOOL/nexst/README.md

 # Prerequisite

-1. Please contact administrator (chenfeiyu22s@ict.ac.cn) to obtain login permissions to the x86 server that attaches one mimic_turbo FPGA card.
+1. Please contact administrator (liushiqi@ict.ac.cn) to obtain login permissions to the x86 server that attaches one mimic_turbo FPGA card.
 Colleagues conduct hardware/software compilation tasks and FPGA evaluation flow on the server.